 “You met and exceeded my very high expectations.
 Relevant and spot-on advice on how to improve with the perfect combination of pointing out weaknesses and encouragement of strengths.
 Top-tier expert-level advice.
-The money and time spent was well WORTH IT”
+The money and time spent was well WORTH IT.”

 “I am heading off to Thomas Jefferson MD this fall!
-I really appreciate all your help, endless calls, PS edits, and interview practices throughout the cycle.
+I really appreciate all your help, endless calls, personal statement edits, and interview practices throughout the cycle.
 You were such a crucial part of my application.
 Thank you for always encouraging me and not allowing me to give up, even when I felt like I could not perform well in the interviews.”

 “I could not be more satisfied with my advising through MedSchoolCoach.
 Dr. Rao helped tremendously during all stages of the process and happily answered my many questions.
 I am now very excited and fortunate to be heading off to Harvard Medical School!”